ngrx/platform/projects/ngrx.io/content/guide/data/index.md

 ## Registering the entity store

 Once the entity configuration is created, you need to put it into the root store for NgRx.
-This is done by importing the `entityConfig` and then passing it to the `NgrxDataModule.forRoot()` function.
+This is done by importing the `entityConfig` and then passing it to the `EntityDataModule.forRoot()` function.

 <code-example header="app.module.ts">
 import { NgModule } from '@angular/core';
 import { EffectsModule } from '@ngrx/effects';
 import { StoreModule } from '@ngrx/store';
-import { DefaultDataServiceConfig, NgrxDataModule } from '@ngrx/data';
+import { DefaultDataServiceConfig, EntityDataModule } from '@ngrx/data';
 import { entityConfig } from './entity-metadata';

 @NgModule({
   imports: [
     StoreModule.forRoot({}),
     EffectsModule.forRoot([]),
-    NgrxDataModule.forRoot(entityConfig)
+    EntityDataModule.forRoot(entityConfig)
   ]
 })
 export class AppModule {}